-When I lived on the border for 10 years, I began visiting Edinburgh regularly for work, study, culture and leisure, so moving here in 2018 felt like a natural transition to a place I had grown to love.
-Maps on my blog are courtesy of Viewranger & Ordnance Survey.
-Routes are usually made available to download on Viewranger or Outdoor Active, and videos are available on YouTube when resources allow.
+When I lived on the border for 10 years, I began visiting Edinburgh regularly for shopping, work, study, culture and leisure, so moving here in 2018 felt like a natural transition to a place I had grown to love.
+Routes are presently available for download on Viewranger and Outdooractive, and videos are available on YouTube when resources allow.

 Because of the recent lockdowns, I began to explore some shorter local walks within Edinburgh.
 These walks can be found on my City Strolls page and would suit anyone who just wants to get out of the house avoiding busy roads.
 In this section are some longer, more adventurous walks.
 I look forward to filling this section when the restrictions end.

 Macdonald Road Library to Boardwalk Beach Club.
 Linear (5.8 miles).

 Powderhall to Cramond Brig.
 Linear (6.25 miles)

 Arthur’s Seat via the Radical Road Circular.
 Presently closed